stevob14/passivecash/index.md

 Earning interest on cryptocurrency is a fairly new opportunity that can be compared to earning interest in a traditional bank.
 If you currently hold cryptocurrency like Bitcoin or Ethereum, you could be taking advantage of services that offer to pay you interest on your holdings.

-[Blockfi](https://blockfi.mxuy67.net/GWA46) is one such service.
+[Blockfi](https://blockfi.mxuy67.net/Q7rqA) is one such service.
 BlockFi lets you put your crypto to work and earn monthly interest payments in the cryptocurrency that you deposit with Blockfi.
 Most importantly, this interest is compounded.
-You can view the current rates [here](https://blockfi.com/rates).

 ### Earn Interest on Crypto (Alternative)